We recently followed up with the owner of Blueprint to find out what has changed since the last time we spoke. Here’s what we learned.

 NAME: Amanda Mans TITLE: Principal Designer

-EXPERIENCE: Besides almost twenty years of design experience, I’ve enjoyed getting involved in both tactile and digital design mediums.
+EXPERIENCE: Besides over 20 years of design experience, I’ve enjoyed getting involved in both tactile and digital design mediums.
 I’ve also been told that I was born with a clipboard in my hand and crayons in my heart.

 WE KNOW THAT YOUR TAGLINE IS “Connect Through Design".
 HOW DOES THAT RELATE TO YOUR CLIENTS?
 I've said before that I firmly believe the relationships we have with our clients are true partnerships.
 Everyone interprets designs differently.
 We have different life experiences that shape our interpretations.
 Blueprint's role is to find a common connection with our clients and also with their intended audience.
 Once we identify what that is, the design will generate a lasting connection.